 Further, MySmartBlinds also has the sun tracking feature that adjusts your schedules according to the movement of the sun throughout the year.
 This means that you do not have to adjust your schedule in the winter when it gets dark earlier than it does in the summer.

 MySmartBlinds works with your current blinds as long as it has horizontal slats.
 If you have an incompatible set of blinds, or if you do not have blinds yet, you can buy from the company.
-They offer horizontal blinds for $229 (check here) and it comes in two colors: walnut and white.
+They offer horizontal blinds on Amazon (check here) and it comes in two colors: walnut and white.

 You can customize the width (from 21 to 74 inches) and the height (from 24 to 72 inches).
 You can also choose the type of mount you want, as well as the charging options for the lithium-ion battery.

 You can also buy a solar panel, which would be a more cost-saving way to charge the lithium-ion battery.
 Or you can just buy a charging cord.
-The solar panel costs $45 (check here), while the cord sells for $14.00 (check here).
+The solar panel costs a fair price (check here), while the cord sells for less (check here).

-Taken together, if you choose to buy blinds and the solar panel with the automation kit, your entire layout would be $261 (check here for the latest price).
+Taken together, if you choose to buy blinds and the solar panel with the automation kit, your entire layout would cost a fair price (check here for the latest price).

-If you already have a compatible set of blinds, you only need to buy the Automation Kit, which sells for $144 (check here) with the solar panel included in the price.
+If you already have a compatible set of blinds, you only need to buy the Automation Kit (check here) with the solar panel included in the price.

 Make your current blinds smart